centre-for-humanities-computing/DaCy/README.md

 # 🤔 Issues and Usage Q&A

 To ask questions, report issues or request features, please use the [GitHub Issue Tracker](https://github.com/centre-for-humanities-computing/DaCy/issues).
 Question related to SpaCy is kindly referred to the SpaCy GitHub or forum.
+Otherwise, please use the [discussion Forums](https://github.com/centre-for-humanities-computing/DaCy/discussions).

 ## FAQ